Sharketec2016/IFUSI-Camera-Control/README.md

 4. After capture of each image, they need to be saved locally within a folder.
 Since a total of 4 (or 5) cameras will be used, 4\5 folders is needed.
 Each camera will save its images into a unique folder, where later someone can go through and post process.

 ## Creating a workable env
 To properly use the camera application, a suitable environment needs to be created first.
 It is recommended that Ananconda (conda) be used.
-Follow the steps below will result in a workable enviornment.
+Follow the steps below will result in a workable enviornment (env).

 1. Install anaconda3 from Anaconda (https://www.anaconda.com/download/success).
-Follow the installation instruction per your host operating system.
+Following the installation instruction per your host operating system.
-2. Using the command `conda activate _put your env name here_`, activate the env is it isnt already active.
+2. Using the command `conda activate _put your env name here_`, activate the env if it isn't already active.
 Refer to the anaconda installation or instructions page for further guidance on activating your env.
-3. Using the command `conda install _packageName_` install the following backages
+3. Using the command `conda install _packageName_` install the following packages
     1. numpy - This will be used for array handling of data
     2. astropy - Package for data formatting, header creation, and data saving.
     3. pandas - Package for dataframe creation, data handling, and data saving.
     4. Use the command `conda install -c conda-forge pylablib`  - Contains all camera drivers for the iXon Andor cameras.
-    Note: All other packages used within the project should be included by default, or install along side the above automatically.
-If any errors occur, install the missing packages/dependances.
+    Note: All other packages used within the project should be included by default, or should aldready be installed along side the above packages automatically.
+If any missing dependency errors occur, install the missing packages/dependances accordingly.
 4. Within the package populated env, run the command `python main.py` to launch the application.